Photograph of microcrystals from chocolate

 CUMULUS -Photograph of crystalline phenylethylamine found in chocolate. -NEW!

-NEWS FROM THE STUDIO/LAB:
+NOTES FROM THE STUDIO/LAB:

 WHAT'S TRENDING IN PHOTOGRAPHY OF CRYSTALS